What is an ETF?

 Our ‘What is an ETF page’ gives more detail on this but in simple terms, an ETF is a portfolio of stocks that we can purchase in one transaction.
 Buying an ETF is just as simple as buying a single stock but you can receive the diversification benefits of investing in hundreds of stocks at a low cost.

 How do you invest in ETFs?

 Investing in ETFs has become much simpler with the use of the internet and online trading platforms.
-You can invest in ETFs using an reputable investment platform such as Vanguard, if you want to learn more about investing in ETFs and how to actually take your money from your bank account sign up to one of our free courses?
+You can invest in ETFs using a reputable investment platform such as Vanguard, if you want to learn more about investing in ETFs and how to actually take your money from your bank account sign up for one of our free courses?